twhite96/TWBlog/src/pages/mvp.md

 ---
 title: MVPs and Iterating Your Way to a Finished Product
 date: "2018-09-11"
-excerpt: I have long struggles with building the projects I set out to build and fill my GitHub with.
+spoiler: I have long struggles with building the projects I set out to build and fill my GitHub with.
 This is due to a crippling penchant for perfectionism at all costs.
 This is dangerous for your mental health, productivity, and prospective employers.
 layout: post
 categories:
   - Web Development